adopted at the Extraordinary General Meeting on 14 June 2023

 § 6 Board of directors and auditors

-The Board of Directors shall comprise 3 – 10 members, and no deputy members.
+The Board of Directors shall comprise 3 – 10 members, with no deputy members.

-The company shall have 1 – 2 auditors with a maximum of 2 deputy auditor(s) or one registered audit firm.
+The company shall have 1 – 2 auditors with a maximum of 2 deputy auditor(s).

 § 7 Notice of general meetings of shareholders